 Today, Beaver employs more than 1000 people during the peak construction season and maintains a fleet of nearly 600 pieces of specialized earthmoving and construction equipment – one of the largest in the region.
 Beaver continues to be a leading provider of service for the Heavy Civil construction industries in OH, WV, PA, KY, and IN.
 Beaver continues to focus on becoming a single-source provider of civil construction services.
 With the expansion into Geotechnical construction, Beaver has added drilled shafts, auger cast piling, retaining walls, tieback and soil nail walls, and grouting to its list of growing capabilities.
 While Beaver has grown to be able to take on some of the largest and most aggressive projects, we still service our customers’ smaller project needs as well.

 Beaver has earned numerous awards and recognitions for our outstanding safety program.
 Beaver received national recognition in 2017 with a first-place finish in the Associated General Contractors of America (AGC) / Willis Towers Watson Construction Safety Excellence Awards – Federal & Heavy Division of over 1,250,000 Hours Worked in 2016”.
 This was the fifth time Beaver has been awarded “First Place” nationally by the AGC and the first time in this “hours worked” category.
 Previous award years included 2016, 2013, 2010, and 2006.
 Beaver is consistently ranked in the top 20 nationally in the Excavation & Foundation Specialty Contractor Division – Engineering News Record Top 600 Contractor listing each year.

-Safety, Quality, Loyalty, Integrity, Pride, Customer Focus, and Community Service – these values remain true today not only in the Sterling family leadership, but in the mindset of Beaver Excavating employees and the reason we are able to celebrate more than 65 years of success with our customers.
+Safety, Quality, Loyalty, Integrity, Pride, Customer Focus, and Community Service – these values remain true today not only in the Sterling family leadership, but in the mindset of Beaver Excavating employees and the reason we are able to celebrate more than 6 decades of success with our customers.